Teaching, Training, Coaching, and Mentoring: Let’s Be Clear about What’s What!

 Your personality type can change over time.
 I have tested myself several times, and from my results, I can see how I have evolved.
 I used to be an introvert, but now I test as 51% extrovert and only 49% introvert.
 Yet, I always test either as one of the Analyst or Diplomat types.
 Therefore, the way I explain things may resonate with you better if you also belong to one of these groups.

 There is no need to worry if you belong to the group of Sentinels or Explorers.
 My business partner Irina falls under the category of Sentinels.
 But if you want to look for someone else, a talented coach I can recommend with confidence is Kimberley Taylor from the UK.

 I met Kimberley at the event for Marie Forleo’s B-Schoolers organized by Amy Porterfield.
 We stayed in touch and last year I got a coaching session with her.
 Coaching is valuable for everyone, even seasoned online entrepreneurs.
 That’s what Amy has stressed multiple times in her podcasts.

 Teaching differs from training in that theoretical knowledge is provided through teaching while in training the focus is on practical skills.
 For the best results, there should be a mix of both.

 Coaches focus on short-term goals while mentorship focuses on broader goals.
 Mentoring comprises coaching, but coaches are not mentors.

 We are working on an online program for virtual assistants.
 The course will stand out in that virtual assistants will be taught about the business as an organism so that they can communicate better with the business representative who assigns the tasks.

 I coach leaders and managers who want to implement change.
 In order to decide if you want me to be your coach, take Meyers-Briggs Personality test and see if you belong to the group of Analysts or Diplomats.

-In order to contact me and discuss how we can work together, please go to the Coaching & Training page and fill out the form to contact me.
+In order to contact me and discuss how we can work together, please go to the Services page and fill out the form to contact me.